yama6a/talos-raspberry-pi5/docs/upstream.md

 `rp1-nexus.dtsi`, upstream `clk-rp1` and `pinctrl-rp1`, and `macb` matching `raspberrypi,rp1-gem`.
 No MFD, no
 firmware driver.

-Two mechanisms, selected by which DTB you boot.
-You cannot mix a fork kernel with vanilla DTBs or the reverse.
+Two mechanisms, selected by which DTB you boot, and you cannot mix one kernel with the other's DTBs.
+That sounds like a barrier and is not: `internal/base/pkg.yaml` in the overlay pulls `/dtb` straight out of the kernel image it is given, so the device tree follows the kernel automatically.
+Hand it a stock Talos kernel and it compiles vanilla DTBs to match.

-The official overlay is internally consistent, vanilla kernel plus DTBs derived from the Talos kernel package, so a migration has to move kernel and DTB together.
+So swapping the kernel is mechanically cheap.
+What is unproven is whether the vanilla RP1 bring-up works on this hardware at all, because the U-Boot failure meant it never got to run.
+That is what [../FUTURE_WORK.md](../FUTURE_WORK.md) step 1 exists to answer.

 ## System extensions contribute nothing to this question